sunnylinguist/sunnylinguist.github.io/index.md

   </div>
   <div class="hero__text">
     <p>
    Hello!
-My name is <strong>Sunwoo (Sunny) Lee</strong>, and I am a third-year Ph.D. student in Linguistics at Georgetown University with a strong dual background in <strong>theoretical phonetics/phonology </strong> and <strong> applied linguistics.</strong>
+My name is <strong>Sunwoo (Sunny) Lee</strong>, and I am a third-year Ph.D. student in the Linguistics Department at Georgetown University with a strong dual background in <strong>theoretical phonetics/phonology </strong> and <strong> applied linguistics.</strong>
       <p>
     My research centers on bilingual speech and the socially constructed tensions between accentedness, comprehensibility, and intelligibility, grounded in ideologies such as native-speakerism.
       </p>